 How Calcium Triggers the Contraction Process

 The journey from a brain signal to a flexed bicep happens in milliseconds.
 This triggers an electrical impulse called an action potential that travels along the muscle cell membrane and dives deep into the fiber through structures known as T-tubules.
-Which means when a motor neuron fires, it releases the neurotransmitter acetylcholine at the neuromuscular junction.
+But when a motor neuron fires, it releases the neurotransmitter acetylcholine at the neuromuscular junction.
 The electrical signal reaches the sarcoplasmic reticulum, a specialized network of membranes that stores calcium ions.

 - Calcium ions flood the sarcoplasm and diffuse toward the thin filaments.